SelfCareMap

 An at-home guide to cold exposure for recovery, resilience, and mental clarity

-In recent years, cold plunging has moved from elite athlete locker rooms to wellness enthusiasts’ bathtubs—and for good reason.
+In recent years, cold plunging has moved from elite athlete locker rooms to wellness enthusiasts’ bathtubs, and for good reason.
 Controlled exposure to cold water can reduce inflammation, boost circulation, enhance mood, and even improve sleep and focus.
 The best part?
 You don’t need a fancy ice bath setup or a spa membership to start.
-Your bathtub can become your personal recovery zone.
+Your bathtub can become your personal recovery zone, providing a sanctuary for physical restoration and mental fortitude.

 What You'll Need